 Serious Accidents That Cause Wrongful Death in Texas

 Serious accidents in Texas that most often cause wrongful death include, but are not limited to:

 Free Case Evaluation

-If you think that you may have a wrongful death claim, call Thompson Law at 1-800-LION-LAW now.
+If you think that you may have a wrongful death claim, call Thompson Law us toll-free at 844-308-8180, in Dallas at 214-444-4444, or in Fort Worth at 817-444-4444.
 You’re eligible to receive a free case evaluation.
+CALL THE FOURS!
 We can help you determine whether you have a civil wrongful death claim.
 If so, we can help you protect your legal rights.